cawasser/rccst/README.md

 4. [ ] [Kafka](/docs/kafka.md) - how should we integrate this with Component?
    1. component per topology?
    2. component for kafka + "sub"component per topology?
+   3. how should [Kafka, Pub-Sub and DataSource](/docs/kafka-pub-sub-datasource.md) all work together?
 5. [ ] [Re-think the UI](/docs/rethinking-ui.md)
 6. [ ] Work out an automated [testing approach](/docs/testing.md)
    1. [ ] open the database in a :once fixture, and the drop!/create! is the :every fixture